Jingmenvirus

 Jingmenvirus is a group of positive-sense single-stranded RNA viruses with segmented genomes.
 They are primarily associated with arthropods and are one of only two known segmented RNA viruses that infect animal hosts.
-The first member of the group, the Jingmen tick virus (JMTV), was described in 2014.
+The first group member, the Jingmen tick virus (JMTV), was described in 2014.
 Another member, the Guaico Culex virus (GCXV), has a highly unusual multicomponent architecture in which the genome segments are separately enclosed in different viral capsids.

 Examples

 Jingmen tick virus

-The first member of the group was described in 2014 and named the Jingmen tick virus (JMTV) because it was isolated from a tick sampled in Jingmen, China.
+The group's first member was described in 2014 and named the Jingmen tick virus (JMTV) because it was isolated from a tick sampled in Jingmen, China.
 It is an enveloped spherical virus slightly larger than its closest viral relatives.
-The JMTV genome has four segments, two of which contain genes with sequence homology to non-structural proteins found in flaviviruses, including methyltransferase and RNA-dependent RNA polymerase.
+The JMTV genome has four segments, two containing genes with sequence homology to non-structural proteins found in flaviviruses, including methyltransferase and RNA-dependent RNA polymerase.
 The putative structural proteins in the JMTV genome have no known homologs.
 In addition to identification in ticks, JMTV has also been identified in low abundances in mosquitoes such as Aedes albopictus.

 Guaico Culex virus

 The Guaico Culex virus (GCXV) was reported in 2016 after isolation from Culex mosquitoes found near Guaico, Trinidad.
-Different isolates of the virus have either four or five genome segments, though the fifth is not essential for viral proliferation.
-GCXV is a multicomponent (also known as multipartite) virus in which each genome segment is enclosed in its own small enveloped viral capsid.
-At least three genome segments, containing genes for non-structural proteins and capsid components, must enter a cell in order to successfully infect it and reproduce the virus.
+Different virus isolates have four or five genome segments, though the fifth is not essential for viral proliferation.
+GCXV is a multicomponent (multipartite) virus in which each genome segment is enclosed in its small, enveloped viral capsid.
+At least three genome segments, containing genes for non-structural proteins and capsid components, must enter a cell to infect it and reproduce the virus successfully.
 Before the discovery of GMXV, multicomponent architecture had previously been reported only in viruses that infect plants and fungi, and had never been observed in an enveloped virus.